Install WordPress on Ubuntu 20.04

 I’m not going to list every configuration directive but I am going to briefly mention those that you should change.
 If you would find it easier to see the whole thing at once, feel free to download the complete Nginx config kit now.

-Start by setting the user to the username
+Start by setting the user

 .

-The events block contains 2 directives, the first worker_connections should be set to your server’s open file limit.
-This tells Nginx how many simultaneous connections can be opened by each worker_process.
-Therefore, if you have 2 CPU cores and an open file limit of 1024, your server can handle 2048 connections per second.
-However, the number of connections doesn’t directly equate to the number of users that can be handled by the server, as the majority of web browsers open at least 2 connections per request.
-The multi_accept directive should be uncommented and set to on
+.
+Therefore, if you have two CPU cores and an open file limit of 1024, your server can handle 2048 connections per second.
+However, the number of connections doesn’t directly equate to the number of users that can be handled by the server, as the majority of web pages and browsers open at least two connections per request.
+The multi_accept

-, which informs each worker_process to accept all new connections at a time, opposed to accepting one new connection at a time.
+to accept all new connections at a time, opposed to accepting one new connection at a time.

-Moving down the file you will see the http block.
-The first directive to change is the keepalive_timeout, which by default is set to 65.
-The keepalive_timeout determines how many seconds a connection to the client should be kept open before it’s closed by Nginx.
-This directive should be lowered as you don’t want idle connections sitting there for up to 65 seconds if they can be utilized by new clients.
+determines how many seconds a connection to the client should be kept open before it’s closed by Nginx.
+This directive should be lowered, as you don’t want idle connections sitting there for up to 75 seconds if they can be utilized by new clients.
 I have set mine to 15

-For security reasons you should uncomment the server_tokens directive and ensure it is set to off
+directive and ensure it is set to off

 .
 This will disable emitting the Nginx version number in error messages and response headers.

-Underneath server_tokens add the client_max_body_size directive and set this to the maximum upload size you require in the WordPress Media Library.
-I chose a value of 64m
+add the following line to set the maximum upload size you require in the WordPress Media Library.

-Further down the http block you will see a section dedicated to Gzip compression.
-By default, Gzip is enabled but you should tweak these values further for better handling of static files.
-First, you should uncomment the gzip_proxied directive and set it to any
+block, you will see a section dedicated to gzip compression.
+By default, gzip is enabled but you should tweak these values further for better handling of static files.
+First, you should uncomment the gzip_proxied

 , which will ensure all proxied request responses are gzipped.
-Secondly, you should uncomment the gzip_comp_level and set it to a value of 5
+Secondly, you should uncomment the gzip_comp_level

 .
 This controls the compression level of a response and can have a value in the range of 1 – 9.
-Be careful not to set this value too high as it can have a negative impact on CPU usage.
-Finally, you should uncomment the gzip_types directive, leaving the default values in place.
-This will ensure that JavaScript, CSS and other file types are gzipped in addition to the HTML file type.
+Be careful not to set this value too high, as it can have a negative impact on CPU usage.
+Finally, you should uncomment the gzip_types

 sudo nginx -t